 In the early days of software development, teams used to face downtime in the production server, as the builds used to be transferred into the FTP servers directly without proper communication or automated testing.
-To avoid confusion and for a better user experience, the code repository method for checking the code with easy accessibility of the version control software was introduced. push the software changes to the repository, the system takes the instruction and builds the code in respective usable forms and runs a test on the code, and saves it on the production server.
-This entire process to deliver software to the FTP servers is called CI/CD pipeline.
+To avoid confusion and for a better user experience, the code repository method for checking the code with easy accessibility of the version control software was introduced.
+With the evolution of DevOps CI/CD services, when developers push the software changes to the repository, the system takes the instruction and builds the code in respective usable forms, runs a test on the code, and saves it on the production server.
+This entire process of delivering software to the FTP servers is now enhanced and streamlined through the DevOps CI/CD pipeline.

 Pipelines are responsible for performing a variety of tasks.
 CI/CD pipeline or a Continuous Integration/Continuous Delivery is the backbone of the DevOps approach.
 CI/CD pipeline is responsible for delivering your source code into the reproduction environment in less time.
 CI/CD is the ultimate goad that helps deliver more into the production environment in this perspective.
 A pipeline will help the developers fix potential bugs faster, reducing the downtime of a software cycle.